 Carla Gugino (Jessie Burlingame), Bruce Greenwood (Gerald Burlingame), Henry Thomas (Tom Mahout), Chiara Aurelia (Young Jessie), Carel Struycken (Moonlight Man/Raymond Andrew Joubert), Kate Siegel (Sally Mahout)

-Gerald’s Game, which was released directly to Netflix, came out in a bumper year of Stephen King adaptations, which also included The Dark Tower (2017), the remake of It (2017), 1922 (2017) and two entire tv series adapted from King novels with The Mist (2017) and Mr. Mercedes (2017– ), followed a further King-based tv series Castle Rock (2018– ) and the remake of Pet Sematary (2019) while Mike Flanagan subsequently signed on to the The Shining sequel Doctor Sleep (2019).
+Gerald’s Game, which was released directly to Netflix, came out in a bumper year of Stephen King adaptations, which also included The Dark Tower (2017), the remake of It (2017), 1922 (2017) and two entire tv series adapted from King novels with The Mist (2017) and Mr. Mercedes (2017– ), followed a further King-based tv series Castle Rock (2018– ) and the remake of Pet Sematary (2019).
+Mike Flanagan subsequently signed on to the The Shining sequel Doctor Sleep (2019) and a host of other announced films and tv series in the wings.

-The only sections that didn’t work for me are the flashbacks dealing with Jessie’s sexual abuse by her father – played by Henry Thomas who seems determined to trash the typecasting that has dogged him ever since the family friendly E.T. – The Extra-Terrestrial (1982).
+The only sections that didn’t work for me are the flashbacks dealing with Jessie’s sexual abuse by her father – played by Henry Thomas who seems determined to trash the typecasting that has dogged him ever since the family friendly E.T. – The Extra-Terrestrial (1982) (and has since become a Mike Flanagan regular).
 Maybe it was my discomfort with the scenes of abuse coming through but it also seems that both Flanagan and Henry Thomas are awkward when it comes to playing the scenes out.
 In particular, the dialogue where he is trying to persuade the young Jessie to not say anything with the use of reverse psychology feels incredibly stilted, like no way that an adult or parent would ever talk to a child in real life (even though this is exactly what King wrote on the page).

 Other Stephen King genre adaptations include:- Carrie (1976), Salem’s Lot (1979), The Shining (1980), Christine (1983), Cujo (1983), The Dead Zone (1983), Children of the Corn (1984), Firestarter (1984), Cat’s Eye (1985), Silver Bullet (1985), The Running Man (1987), Pet Sematary (1989), Graveyard Shift (1990), It (tv mini-series, 1990), Misery (1990), a segment of Tales from the Darkside: The Movie (1990), Sometimes They Come Back (1991), The Lawnmower Man (1992), The Dark Half (1993), Needful Things (1993), The Tommyknockers (tv mini-series, 1993), The Stand (tv mini-series, 1994), The Langoliers (tv mini-series, 1995), The Mangler (1995), Thinner (1996), The Night Flier (1997), Quicksilver Highway (1997), The Shining (tv mini-series, 1997), Trucks (1997), Apt Pupil (1998), The Green Mile, The Dead Zone (tv series, 2001-2), Hearts in Atlantis (2001), Carrie (tv mini-series, 2002), Dreamcatcher (2003), Riding the Bullet (2004), ‘Salem’s Lot (tv mini-series, 2004), Secret Window (2004), Desperation (tv mini-series, 2006), Nightmares & Dreamscapes: From the Stories of Stephen King (tv mini-series, 2006), 1408 (2007), The Mist (2007), Children of the Corn (2009), Everything’s Eventual (2009), the tv series Haven (2010-5), Bag of Bones (tv mini-series, 2011), Carrie (2013), Under the Dome (tv series, 2013-5), Big Driver (2014), A Good Marriage (2014), Mercy (2014), Cell (2016), 11.22.63 (tv mini-series, 2016), The Dark Tower (2017), It (2017), The Mist (tv series, 2017), Mr. Mercedes (tv series, 2017– ), 1922 (2017), Castle Rock (tv series, 2018- ), Doctor Sleep (2019), In the Tall Grass (2019) and Pet Sematary (2019).
 Stephen King had also written a number of original screen works with Creepshow (1982), Golden Years (tv mini-series, 1991), Sleepwalkers (1992), Storm of the Century (tv mini-series, 1999), Rose Red (tv mini-series, 2002) and the tv series Kingdom Hospital (2004), as well as adapted his own works with the screenplays for Cat’s Eye, Silver Bullet, Pet Sematary, The Stand, The Shining, Desperation, Children of the Corn 2009, A Good Marriage and Cell.
 King also directed one film with Maximum Overdrive (1986).